Imagined versus Remembered Stories: Quantifying Differences in Narrative Flow: Acknowledgements

-In all stories, storytellers appear to combine commonsense knowledge with references to major events.
-We found that major events are surprising sentences that tend to deviate from expectation, per likelihoods provided by the neural language model.
-They are associated with the lowest \bagChainName (Fig. \ref{fig:three-figure} and Fig. \ref{fig:hc-event-link-figure}), and they are often about personal concerns and core drives and needs (supp.
+The results reveal differences in the cognitive processes of how people form narratives grounded in their own experiences versus from their imagination, and the differential role of salient events in both types of storytelling.
+Although imagination and remembering may engage similar mental processes \cite{Schacter2007-as} and imagination could leverage one's own life experiences \cite{Grysman2011-jj}, we found series of systematic differences between imagined and autobiographical stories.
+In all stories, storytellers appear to combine schematic knowledge with references to major events.
+We found that major events tend to be relayed in surprising sentences that tend to deviate from expectation, per likelihoods provided by the neural language model.
+These sentences are associated with the lowest \bagChainName (Fig. \ref{fig:three-figure} and Fig. \ref{fig:hc-event-link-figure}), and they are often about personal concerns and core drives and needs (supp.
 Table~\ref{tab:eventSeg_liwc}).
 For example, in the recalled story on "\textit{A warm summer morning with a hummingbird.
 How I had a communal moment with nature by misting a hummingbird with a garden hose.}", the major event is that "\textit{At first, I thought he [the hummingbird] was just doing his early morning pollen rituals, but to my surprise he wanted water.}" In an imagined story on the same topic, the major event is that "\textit{[animal started to come to the garden.]
 Mostly squirrels at first and a few deer, and one tiny hummingbird.}" Similarly in the recalled story, the major event is that "\textit{I saw a hummingbird at the corner of my eye.}"